a1fred/route666/README.md

 * `http_any_response` - Server responded any answer on given url
 * `http_200_response` - Server responded http 200 on given url

+Adding your checks is very easy if you python-developer.
+See `methods` package for examples.

 ## Run
 Run via sudo because we need to bind port 53.